 complete a satisfactory interview

-have some relevant experience of teaching or training in the Lifelong Learning Sector
+have some relevant experience of teaching or training in the Further Education/Lifelong Learning sector

 Fees and financial support

-You can apply for a tuition fee loan as part of your application to Student Finance England for loans and grants.
-Student Finance England will pay your fees direct to the College.
+You may be able to apply for a tuition fee loan or maintenance loan as part of your application to Student Finance.

 You don’t have to pay the loan back while you study.
 It will only be repayable when you have left the course and earn over a specified amount.